-- vii.
-The processing of cannabis includes the drying of cannabis and manufacturing that only utilizes processes that are either solventless or that employ only nonflammable, nontoxic solvents that are generally recognized as safe pursuant to the federal Food, Drug, and Cosmetic Act (21 U.S.C.
+- x.
+The processing of cannabis includes the drying of cannabis and manufacturing that only utilizes processes that are either solvent less or that employ only nonflammable, nontoxic solvents that are generally recognized as safe pursuant to the federal Food, Drug, and Cosmetic Act (21 U.S.C.
 Sec.
-301 et seq.). - viii.
-The living plants and any cannabis produced by the plants in excess of 28.5 grams shall be kept within the private residence or in a locked space, and not visible by normal unaided vision from a public place. - ix.
+301 et seq.). - xi.
+The living plants and any cannabis produced by the plants in excess of 28.5 grams shall be kept within the private residence or in a locked space, and not visible by normal unaided vision from a public place. - xii.
 Indoor cultivation and mixed light cultivation lighting shall not exceed 1,200 watts and shall conform to all applicable electrical codes.
-Outdoor cultivation areas, other than a greenhouse with mixed light shall not have any supplemental lighting. - x.
-A greenhouse with mixed light shall have the ability to enclose the greenhouse at night to prevent the transmission of light beyond the greenhouse. - xi.
-A grow room shall only occur within a legal structure that meets the definition of Indoor and complies with all applicable provisions of the County's General Plan, Zoning Ordinance, and California Building Code.

-xii.
-Single family dwelling, duplex, or triplex accessory use:
+Outdoor cultivation areas, other than a greenhouse with mixed light shall not have any supplemental lighting. - xiii.
+A greenhouse with mixed light shall have the ability to enclose the greenhouse at night to prevent the transmission of light beyond the greenhouse. - xiv.
+A grow room shall only occur within a legal structure that meets the definition of Indoor and complies with all applicable provisions of the County's General Plan, Zoning Ordinance, and California Building Code. - xv.
+Single family dwelling, duplex, triplex accessory use, apartment or manufactured home park accessory use: